BruninLima/PydaptiveFiltering/README.md

 ## 💻 Requirements

-* Currently it requires Python 3.5 or earlier.
+* Currently it requires Python 3.5 or later.

 ## 🚀 Install Instructions